London Zoo: In with the Lemurs

-Opened in March 2015, In with the Lemurs is a walk-through exhibit housing a group of ring-tailed lemurs and Lac Aloatra bamboo lemurs.
-It also has a family of aye-ayes living in the indoor section as well as lesser hedgehog tenrecs.
+Opened in March 2015, In with the Lemurs is a walk-through exhibit housing a group of ring-tailed lemurs, narrow-striped mongooses, aye-ayes and grey mouse lemurs, with the latter two species living in a nocturnal section.
 The exhibit is designed to resemble a shrub forest in Madagascar, featuring plant life such as loquat and Chusan palm trees.

 Meet the Monkeys

 Opened by comedians Noel Fielding and Julian Barratt of The Mighty Boosh in 2005, Meet the Monkeys is a walk-through enclosure that houses a troop of black-capped squirrel monkeys.
 The exhibit has no roof, and there are no boundaries between the monkeys and the visitors.
 It is the southernmost enclosure in the zoo.

 Butterfly Paradise

-Opened in May 2006, Butterfly Paradise houses several different species of butterfly and moth from around the world, as well as plant species specially selected to provide nectar and breeding areas for the insects.
-Species on display include the clipper butterfly, blue morpho butterfly, atlas moth, zebra longwing, glasswing butterfly and postman butterfly.
+Opened in May 2006, Butterfly Paradise houses several species of butterfly and moth from around the world, as well as plant species specially selected to provide nectar and breeding areas for the insects.
+Species on display include clipper butterflies, blue morpho butterflies, atlas moths, zebra longwings, glasswing butterflies and postman butterflies.
 The exhibit also features a caterpillar hatchery and a pupa display cabinet, where visitors can witness different types of pupae and the development of new butterflies.